Communications and Computing & Engineering Building

 Offered: Every year, All

-This course is focused on news reporting.
-Students learn how to gather, analyze and use information for journalistic stories.
-They learn to identify and use digital databases and resources, conduct thought-provoking interviews, and search and locate public documents in ethical and legal manners.
+This course helps develop strong news reporting skills, including how to gather, analyze and use information for journalistic stories.
+Students learn to identify and use public records and documents, make FOIA requests, conduct thought-provoking interviews, and more in ethical and legal ways.

 Prerequisites: Take JRN 260 or JRN 263.